-4. Public Rights
+2. Public Rights

-The Coastal Commission's approval of this permit shall not constitute a waiver of any public rights that exist or may exist on the property.
+The issuance of this permit shall not constitute a waiver of any public rights that exist or may exist on the property.
 The permittee shall not use this permit as evidence of a waiver of any public rights that may exist on the property.